dmair1989/imagegrains/Readme.md

 ![build](https://github.com/dmair1989/imagegrains/actions/workflows/ci.yml/badge.svg)
 [![coverage](https://coveralls.io/repos/github/dmair1989/imagegrains/badge.svg?branch=main)](https://coveralls.io/github/dmair1989/imagegrains?branch=main)

 A software library for segmenting and measuring of sedimentary particles in images.
 The segmentation is done with the [*Cellpose*](<https://github.com/mouseland/cellpose>) algorithm, designed for cell and nucleus segmentation in biomedical images.
 Its segmentation capability is transferred to geoscientific applications throurgh re-training of the model with images of sediment particles.
-Pretrained segmentation models from our data (**link to data repo**) are available or custom models can be trained (**link to preprint**).
+Pretrained segmentation models from our [data](<https://doi.org/10.5281/zenodo.8005771>) are available or custom models can be trained (see paper for details).

 ## Citation

 If you use software and/or data from here in your research, please cite the following works:

-- Mair, D., Henrique, A., Prado, D., Garefalakis, P., Witz, G., and Schlunegger, F. (in prep.): Automated finding, segmenting, and measuring of grains in images of fluvial sediments – the potential of transfer learning in deep neural networks.
+- Mair, D., Henrique, A., Prado, D., Garefalakis, P., Witz, G., and Schlunegger, F. (submitted): Automated finding, segmenting, and measuring of grains in images of fluvial sediments – the potential of transfer learning in deep neural networks.

 - Stringer, C.A., Pachitariu, M., (2021).
 Cellpose: a generalist algorithm for cellular segmentation.
 Nat Methods 18, 100–106. <https://doi.org/10.1038/s41592-020-01018-x>.